 The Reckless 40L (V3.0) is a rackless luggage system that easily mounts on almost any motorcycle.
-We designed this bag for long day trips, hotel-hopping, and camping off your bike.
-The Reckless 40L is 100% waterproof, with three separate removable welded-seam drybags that slide/strap into an outer harness, which stays attached to the bike.
+We designed this bag for long day trips, motel-hopping, and minimalist camping off your bike.
+The Reckless 40L is 100% waterproof, with three separate removable welded-seam drybags that slide/strap into an outer harness.

 V3.0 adds a number of important upgrades.
 The width of the harness is now adjustable, with one setting for enduro and trail bikes, and a second setting for wider dualsport and adventure bikes.
 The beavertail on the center harness is removable, plus we added an expansion panel on the beavertail to accommodate a larger tailbag like the Stinger 22L Tailbag.
 We changed the construction of the leg harness, replacing sewn seams with rivets, to reduce the risk of seam separation in a crash.
 Also, the three-piece design makes the harness much easier to repair, plus you can replace components individually.
 We also changed the design of the mounting straps and most major buckles, to make them easier to replace/repair in the field.

 The Reckless 40 includes three waterproof roll-top drybags, that can be easily accessed throughout the day.
 You don't have to mess with the holster attachment straps to get to food, clothes, or tools.
 The side drybags have clear panels on the front, so you can tell which bag has what you need, and they have stiffeners in the back to reduce movement while riding and make it easier to slide into the holster.
 They also have webbing handles at the bottom, so they can be pulled into the holster from the bottom.